keithchhh/keithchhh/README.md

 - 🌎 Exploring the world through data, one dataset at a time!

 ## ✨ Software Skills:
-Python, SQL, SAS, R, Tableau, PowerBI, Microsoft Excel, Salesforce
+Python, SQL, SAS, R, Tableau, PowerBI, Microsoft Excel, Salesforce, VBA

 ## ⚡ Projects:
 **Safe Roads Competition 2024 Grand Champion:** Led team of three analytics students in improving cyclist safety by analyzing Toronto Police geospatial traffic collision data using Python, SAS, and Tableau.

 **Canadian Lottery Economics:** Python web-scraped to analyze lottery demand and expected return.
 Identified which lottery has the highest average return and at which Jackpot value points.
+Using NumPy, Pandas, Matplotlib, Seaborn, and Statistics libraries to plot expected return at different jackpot levels.

 ## 🌱 Certifications
 Google Advanced Data Analytics Certificate 2024